 Percussionist & Composer / "Teaching time to walk," may 2019

 Nate Tucker, musician and composer, is based in Boston with a studio at the BCA Artist Studios Building.
 Tucker works regularly with some of the city's finest artists and arts institutions.
 Last season he was commissioned to compose a ballet for choreographer and former Boston Ballet Principal Yury Yanowski.
 He also composed and performed a new work with Alissa Cardone and Doppelgänger Dance Collective.
 Tucker has been seen as the DJ and Music Director for shows around Boston, including The Boston Center for the Arts Ball and Boston Lyric Opera's Gala 2016.
 Tucker has been the music director and composer for Mt.
 Auburn Cemetery's A Glimpse Beyond since 2015.
 As a performer, you can catch him playing as a core percussionist for Juventus New Music Ensemble and with Flamenco Boston, as well as DJing the Donkey Show at American Repertory Theater's Club Oberon.
-For more information, visit Nate's website.

 SEASON 5 VISUAL ARTIST

 Fiona Hilton is a Los Angeles-based plein air painter.
 When she is not prop painting objects for film and making typography murals for restaurants, she spends her time creating atmospheric seascape oil paintings.
 For Palaver Strings’ latest season, she utilizes a combination of her graphic design expertise and her painterly hand to create color theory-based illustrations.
 These designs for Season 5 were inspired by performances in Season 4, in which Palaver used color theory and specific color palettes for their ensemble's attire.
 The gestural ink drawings depict the orchestra's instruments in a manner that creates a vibrating effect, alluding to the dynamic nature of the performers onstage.
-For more work from the artist, visit her website.